Performance Categories

 NATIONAL CHARACTER ENSEMBLE

 Open to participants of all age groups.
 Four or more participants perform a routine in the style of National Character.
 Stylized representation of a traditional folk or national dance, which uses movements and music adapted for theater.
+Depending on the number of entries, the National Character Ensemble for dancers 10 years and younger may be judged within the Classical Ballet Ensemble category.

 • Restriction: In order to be eligible for Open Ensemble the entered participants or studio must also compete in at least two other ensemble categories in the same age group, one of which must be a Classical Ballet Ensemble.